 Firstly, users are now able to control the direction in which rows and columns expand.
 From the Workbook properties, there is now an explore tab which hosts these properties.

-There are also options which allow the user to control the level at which to expand to.
+There are also options that allow the user to control the level at which to expand to.
 Under Expand, there are a few options:

 Finally, users are now able to Expand and Collapse on custom dimensions and attributes.